GET A CASH OFFER NOW

 - Real estate sales are all about negotiating.
 If you’re someone who is not comfortable with negotiation, confrontation, or lack the effective skills needed in this area, FBSO may not be the right choice for you.

-- There’s complicated paperwork involved, and you must work in compliance with legal requirements, like the Lead Disclosure Rule and more.
+- There’s complicated paperwork involved, and you must work in compliance with legal requirements, like the Lead Disclosure Rule regarding lead-based paint, and more.
 Hiring a lawyer to handle the paperwork and legal issues can cost a few thousand dollars.

 - According to NAR, 36% of FSBO sellers eventually end up listing their homes with an agent anyway.
 This fallback to Realtors is because of the significant amount of time that FSBO sellers need to devote to the process.
 They soon realize that they are better off using a realtor.
 Unfortunately, that’s after they already invested a ton of time and money in trying to sell it on their own.